olkku45/rust-tutorial/tutorial/what-is-rust.md

 memory management by yourself, but in a safe and controlled manner that is enforced upon you, unlike in C, where you just have to have the pure programming skill to be able to do memory management in a safe manner.
 Also, about the runtime.
 High-level languages like
 Python have a runtime environment, which is basically the environment in which the program executes in, which includes things like how the language is compiled,  how it's executed, and how memory is managed.
-Now, I'm not saying that Rust doesn't have a runtime altogether, because it has to have it to some degree as a human-readable language, but a language like Python basically has more components to its runtime, which makes Python actually run slower than something like Rust or C. Python is an *interpreted* language, while Rust is *compiled*, also.
-So, another takeaway is that Rust is faster than a high-level language because of its more minimal runtime, and because of this, Rust is very good for programs and software that require high performance, like operating systems, game engines and CLI (command line) tools.<p>
+Rust on the other hand doesn't have a runtime, it compiles to native code much like C does, and this lack of runtime makes these languages really fast compared to languages that have runtimes.
+Python is an *interpreted* language, while Rust is *compiled* , also (though technically, Python is also compiled, but don't worry about it).
+So, another takeaway is that Rust is faster than a high-level language because of its lack of runtime, and because of this, Rust is very good for programs and software that require high performance, like operating systems, game engines and CLI (command line) tools.
+Another thing, because of their lack of runtimes, languages like Rust can be used to create operating systems, but not something like Python, since you need an operating system for a runtime to work, so in an environment where you don't have access to a runtime, you need a language without a runtime.<p>